Medicare Advantage and Community-Based Organizations: Opportunities and Challenges in Caring for People with Complex Needs

 Director of Policy, Better Medicare Alliance

-9:30 – 9:50 am Medicare Advantage and Chronic Conditions: The Role of Medicare Advantage in Caring for People with Complex Needs James Michel
+Medicare Advantage and Chronic Conditions: The Role of Medicare Advantage in Caring for People With Complex Needs (James Michel)

-9:50 – 10:20 am A Look to the Future: What will be the implications of Medicare Advantage and the CHRONIC Care Act for your organization?
-Anne Tumlinson
+A Look to the Future: What Will Be the Implications of Medicare Advantage and the Chronic Care Act for your organization?
+(Anne Tumlinson)

-10:45 – 11:30 am Case Example: Community Based Organization and Payer in Contract: Dual Perspectives
+Case Example: Community-Based Organization and Payer in Contract: Dual Perspectives (Paul Cantrell and Gerard Queally)

-11:30 – 12:15 pm Looking Ahead: What’s on the Horizon for Policy Related to Complex Care?
-Mary Kaschak
+Looking Ahead: What’s on the Horizon for Policy Related to Complex Care?
+(Mary Kaschak)

 REGISTER TODAY!
 Registration is free, and requested, to attend.
 For assistance, contact Jutka at firstname.lastname@example.org